csecht/CountBOINCtasks/README.md

 A countdown timer displays, in a colored bar, the approximate time remaining until the next task count.

-Running with the `--log` option will save the reports to a log file in the working folder.
+Running with the `--log` option will save data to the log file in the working folder.
 This file is appended to or created when the program is launched.